Skip to Main Content

 • Buy-here, pay-here auto loans are not the only option for borrowers with poor credit.

 A bad credit auto loan is a form of car financing that caters to borrowers with lower credit scores.
-These loans generally come with higher borrowing costs and other pitfalls.
+These loans generally come with higher borrowing interest rates.
 This can make them a headache if you don’t dig into the details before accepting.

 What is a bad credit auto loan?